internal linking

 Remember, Google continues to evolve its algorithm to better understand meaning and context.
 It doesn’t just look at anchor text anymore.
 Google also extracts information from the words that surround links.
 The more meaning, user intent and context you convey in the text around your link, the better Google will understand the page you link to.

 Finally, we intentionally add body links to our content, whether to cite a source, entice a click, or just provide more information.
-Therefore, these types of internal links pass more page authority from the linking page to the destination page compared to navigation links that appear on every page of your website.
+Therefore, these links pass more page authority from the linking page to the destination page compared to navigation links that appear on every page of your website.

 Breadcrumbs